alumet-dev/developer-book/src/chapter_1.md

 Now we have our metric, we need to add a Source to Alumet.

-The ThePluginSource structure will be used as buffer to retrieve values.
+The ThePluginSource structure will be used as a buffer to retrieve values.
 We need to add this as ALUMet source:

 ```rust
 let initial_source = Box::new(ThePluginSource {